 - investigate how material culture represents and reproduces beliefs and ideologies.

-Work placements/international opportunities
+Fieldwork/work placements/international opportunities

-Financial support for this fieldwork is available from the University and may also be available from your college.
-You may also engage in fieldwork as part of your final-year dissertation, while other opportunities may exist for work-based learning in the University’s museums.
+Financial support for your fieldwork is available from the University and may also be available from your college.
+You may also choose to engage in further fieldwork as part of your final-year dissertation, while other opportunities may exist for work-based learning in the University’s own museums.

-A typical weekly timetable
+A typical week

-First University examinations:
+First University examinations: four written papers

-Final University examinations:
+Final university examinations:

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

-|Helpful:||A background of studying both arts and science subjects can be helpful to students in completing this course, although there are no specific subject requirements for admission.|
+|Helpful:||A background of studying both arts and science subjects can be helpful to students in completing the course, although there are no specific subject requirements for admission.|